 Why You Should Consider Using The Percentage Based Budget System

 The 50/30/20 budget is the easiest budget to manage in my opinion.
 It is simple, straightforward and quick to set up.
 The lack of category tracking saves time and makes it easier to stay within the guidelines.

 However, that freedom can be dangerous if you aren’t managing your money properly and paying attention.
-If you choose to use this budget, don’t be surprised if you spending increases.
+If you choose to use this budget, don’t be surprised if your spending increases.

 I’m not a perfected budgeter, I’ve made tons of mistakes over the years and through trial and error finally found a budget that works for us.

 I’ve found that when I use a budget I make significantly better financial decisions.
-I pay more attention to my money and am more responsible with my spending.
+I pay more attention to my money and am more responsible for my spending.

-You are also welcome to download my percentage based budget tracking form.
+You are also welcome to download my percentage based budget template.
 It is a simple one-page form that will make the budgeting process even easier.